RaphaelT1010/Machine-Learning-Facial-Recognition/README.md

 # Data Preprocessing

-We preprocessed out data by
+We preprocessed our data by